octobercms/docs/2.x/services/error-log.md

 App::abort(403, 'Unauthorized action.');
 ```

 This method may be used at any time during the request's lifecycle.
+There is also an accompanying [Twig filter for aborting requests](../markup/function-abort.md).

 ### Custom Error Page